stock2shop/website/README.md

 ---

 ## Site Structure
-The next 5 sections contain instructions to create new pages and show differences in layout and page meta data.
+The next 6 sections contain instructions to create new pages and show differences in layout and meta data.
+Titles get converted into Title Case so no need for capitalization.
+The capitalization in the Front Matter so in cases lik acronyms eg 'B2B' this should be capitalised in the Front Matter.

 ### 1. Articles

 #### Create new page
 1. Run ```hugo new articles/filename.md```
-2. Open newly created file and [description](#key-terms) and summary in Front Matter
+2. Open newly created file and add [description](#key-terms) and summary in Front Matter

 #### Front Matter
 ```